 To create an association between two topics you grab the little dot at the upper border of one of the two topics.
 As we prepare for our interview let’s say the “Note for the interview” shall be related to the person “Cathy Jones”.

-Drag it onto the other topic until that topic is highlighted by a blue border.
+Drag it onto the other topic until the topic is highlighted by a blue border.

-Then drop the assocation on the “Notes for the interview” item and release your mouse pointer.
+Then drop the association on the “Notes for the interview” item and release your mouse pointer.

 The association will be created and a rectangle appears.
 These are the in-map details of the newly created association.
 They tell you that this is association is of type “Association” which is the most generic form of association in DMX.

-Using the Drag & Drop gesture starting on the blue dot above an item you just created an association between two topics.
+Using the Drag & Drop gesture start on the blue dot above your new item to create an association between two topics.
 Click somewhere onto the topicmap to close the in-map-details of the association.